microsoft/finops-toolkit/docs-mslearn/toolkit/help/support.md

    Whether you submit a support request or not, we recommend [creating an issue](https://aka.ms/ftk/ideas) to let us know about the problems you're facing.
 Even if the issue is a product bug, we would like to document it to help others.

-We try to respond to issues and discussions within 2 business days but there can sometimes be unanticipated delays.
-If you've completed all steps above and the issue has not been resolved within a week, we should set up a Teams call for you to share your screen so we can troubleshoot the issue together.
+We try to respond to issues and discussions within two business days but there can sometimes be unanticipated delays.
+If you completed all of the preceding steps and the issue wasn't resolved within a week, we should set up a Teams call for you.
+Then you can share your screen so we can troubleshoot the issue together.

 <br>